canaanmckenzie/random_bookshelf/README.md

     -set as a recurring task at > 2:00 am EST -refactor
-    -potentially break the irregular library into subfolders orgized by dates?
     -some custom formatting on the txt files/check out some e-reader formatting systems